yera111/asbolsyn2/memory-bank/progress.md

     - Added detailed logging of rate limit exceedances
     - Improved tracking of potential DDOS attempts
     - Added logging for spam detection

+## Phase 9: Order Management Enhancements

+### Step 9.1: Admin Order Cancellation Implementation ✅
+- **Completed on:** July 10, 2025
+- **Status:** Completed
+- **Summary:**
+  - Implemented the `/cancel_order <id>` command for administrators to manage stuck orders
+  - Added validation to ensure only admins can cancel orders
+  - Implemented order status updates from any status to CANCELLED
+  - Added notifications to both consumers and vendors about order cancellation
+  - Updated metrics tracking to record cancellation events
+  - Enhanced order status display in order view screens to properly show cancelled status
+  - Added proper error handling and user-friendly messages
+  - Updated architecture.md with the new order management capabilities
+  - Updated text templates with new messages for the order cancellation flow

+### Next Steps:
+- Monitor order cancellation performance in production
+- Consider adding automated order cancellation based on certain conditions
+- Add vendor analytics for order cancellation patterns